mlzarathustra/ondes/TO-DO.md

 # Ondes synth - to do

- - pool phase clocks, to make anharmonic voices run more smoothly.

  - get rid of the `name:` property in the patch files and use the file name minus .yaml instead.
     - warn of duplicates
-    - make normalize ' ' and '_' to '-'
+    - normalize ' ' and '_' to '-'
+    - add a 'description' property instead of name and display it when listing patches.

  - if a number follows the output component name, use it to scale output.